asarkar2/tex2img/README.md

 # tex2img
-Script to convert each page of a tex file to an image: pdf, eps, svg, png
+Perl script to convert each page of a tex file to an image: pdf, eps, svg, png

 ## Requirements: